JakeStanger/filexplorer/README.md

 # Filebrowser

+> ⚠ This is the old version of the package which is no longer maintained.
+The new version (filexplorer) has been re-written from the ground up and can be found on the [v2 branch](https://github.com/JakeStanger/filebrowser).

 A web based file browser and pastebin-like service, with a lightweight front-end.

 This is a small Express server with two endpoints.
 One serves the files and directory listings,